metablaster/WindowsFirewallRuleset/Logs/Audit/README.md

 # Logs\Audit directory

-Audit, packet trace and troubleshooting logs
+Audit, packet trace and troubleshooting logs will be saved here